 This collusion continues across the UK today and it became more evident at a High Court injunction hearing on the 12th September 2017.
 The court was told that a secret meeting in London on the 10th May 2017 between the National Police Chiefs Council (NPCC) and Counter-Terrorism and Policing National Operations Centre (CTP-NOC) advised INEOS and its security team Eclipse Strategic Security Services, to apply for an injunction.
 Eclipse, an oil and gas protection unit, is more used to responding to insurgent threats in the oil fields of Asia.
 This alarming revelation showed how British campaigners were being treated as insurgents, a truly remarkable situation and one we thought was banished after the inclusion of anti-fracking campaigners in the controversial Prevent strategies in 2015 alongside terrorist organisations.

-Historically, discussions on the future of a UK shale gas industry focused on the notion of a ‘social license’, a term used at the EU’s Horizon 2020 Shale Gas World Conference, in Brussels in early 2014.
-This was seen as the basis for any legitimacy of the shale gas industry in Europe, including here in the UK.
+Historically, discussions on the future of a UK shale gas industry focused on the notion of a ‘social license’, a term used at the EU’s Horizon 2020 Shale Gas World Conference, in Brussels in early 2014, a conference I attended personally on behalf of the UK Anti fracking community.
+At that time, social license was seen as the basis for any legitimacy of the shale gas industry in Europe, including here in the UK.
 Public acceptance was vital, they said.

 But social licence took on a new meaning when the UK Government overturned a decision by Lancashire County Council to refuse Cuadrilla Resources’ plans.
 The voices of the people, through a democratic system, became irrelevant and social licence became a discourse of neo-liberalism, giving people an illusion of democracy.